 Our primary focus is to train ministers.
 While foreign missionaries can be successful in sharing Christ after entering a new culture, WCCM has found the most success in training local ministers who have been reared in the culture of their home country.
 With a focus on traveling to cities with a population of 1 million or more, WCCM trains ministers in the application of theology, Biblical languages, Biblical business practices, effective leadership techniques, and raising church engagement for the glory of God and to build His kingdom.
 The intended audience for these trainings is diverse with General Sessions where those involved in all levels of ministry and lay ministry are invited to attend, as well as specialized trainings for audiences such as those in a Senior Pastor position or higher, Women’s Ministry, and Children’s Ministry.

 WCCM has trained more than 100,000 ministers throughout the world at conferences and summits designed to bring cutting-edge leadership and ministry techniques and in-depth doctrinal understanding to congregations around the world.
-In 2017, the Lord helped us to fulfill this mission in a tremendous way, allowing us to train 5,605 ministers, plant 90 brand-new fellowships, and meet the needs of 5,928 people in need.
-We celebrate the fruitfulness of 2017 as He allowed us to minister to approximately 71,639 people in 20 countries on 3 continents.
-There was a 48% increase over 2016 in the number of ministers we were able to train and a 25% increase over 2016 in the number of fellowships planted in 2017.
-The Lord also doubled the number of churches established, and an incredible 70% increase over 2018 in the number of people God helped WCCM to minister to through humanitarian aid and community outreach.
+In 2018, the Lord helped us to fulfill this mission in a tremendous way, allowing us to train 5,605 ministers, plant 90 brand-new fellowships, and meet the needs of 5,928 people in need.
+We celebrate the fruitfulness of 2018 as He allowed us to minister to approximately 103,628 people in 26 countries on 4 continents.
+There was a 47% increase over 2017 in the number of ministers we were able to train, a 10% increase over 2017 in the number of fellowships planted, and a 214% increase in the number of churches established, and an incredible 70% increase over 2018 in the number of people God helped WCCM to minister to through humanitarian aid and community outreach.